What Is First-Degree Sexual Assault?

 For a criminal case to be brought against an attacker, the prosecution must prove the elements of the sexual assault crime.
 While the elements of sexual assault will vary depending on state law, the essential elements include the following:

-1. The victim is forced to engage in some type of sexual activity.
+1. The victim was forced to engage in some type of sexual activity.

-2. The victim does not give their consent.
+2. The victim did not give their consent.

 Sexual Activity